mefranklin6/HomeAssistant_RTI_Remote/README.md

 Command String 1                | cmd:kitchen_main_lights:on
 ```

-Any data received from the RTI processor simply gets turned into an "Event" in Home Assistant by the "Fire Event Node".
+Any data received from the RTI processor simply gets turned into an "Event" in Home Assistant by the "Fire Event Node" of Node Red.

 ![eventfire](https://github.com/mefranklin6/HomeAssistant_RTI_Remote/assets/125914321/52f1dc86-c2e3-435e-969d-c9561f40305e)